Registrar

 Approved by the Chancellor on 2022-11-15

 The last day for students to add a full semester course is the sixth day of classes.
-The last day for students to add a short course (first half or second half semseter, winterim, or summer course) is the second class period.
+The last day for students to add a short course (first half or second half semester, winterim, or summer course) is the second class period.

 The last day for students to drop a full semester class without a grade implication is the 10th day of classes.
-The last day for students to drop a short course (first half or second half semseter, winterim, or summer course) without a grade implication is Friday of the week in which 33% of the class is completed.
+The last day for students to drop a short course (first half or second half semester, winterim, or summer course) without a grade implication is Friday of the week in which 33% of the class is completed.

 The last day for students to drop a full semester class with a "W" grade will be the Friday of the 8th week of classes.
-The last day for students to drop a short course (first half or second half semseter, winterim, or summer course) with a "w" is the fifth day of classes.
+The last day for students to drop a short course (first half or second half semester, winterim, or summer course) with a "w" is the fifth day of classes.

 Revised by the Faculty Senate on 2018-02-13